mmarod/puppet-nagios/README.md

 ## Module Description

-This Nagios module uses rsync and storeconfigs to manage Nagios configurations.
+This Nagios module uses rsync and/or storeconfigs to manage Nagios configurations.
 I made this module because the nagios_[type] types require you to put all of your configurations into large files at /etc/nagios/nagios_[type].cfg.
 This requirement makes collecting and merging a large number of stored configurations